ashchuk/jimmy.Articles.API/README.md

 - Article updating date and time

 ✅ Creating/updating/deleting data is possible only if a secret token is provided.
-- Basic auth implemented, just provide username and password to use POST/PUT/UPDATE methods.
-GET methods are accessible withoud auth.
+- App has basic auth implementation, just provide username and password to use POST/PUT/UPDATE methods.
+GET methods are accessible without auth.
 - Default user/password can be set USER_SERVICE_USERNAME and USER_SERVICE_PASSWORD env variables in .env configuration file.
 - By default USER_SERVICE_USERNAME set to 'test' and USER_SERVICE_PASSWORD set to 'test'.
 - If USER_SERVICE_USERNAME and USER_SERVICE_PASSWORD are not provided, the username set to 'test ' and password set to 'test'